Establishing Custody (Residential Responsibility) and Visitation (Parenting Time)

 - Substantial evidence is available in North Dakota concerning the child's care, protection, training, and personal relationships.

-Forms are not available for every legal issue or circumstance.
-If you do not find a form that suits your circumstances on this website, the form is not available through the North Dakota Legal Self Help Center.
+Forms aren't available for every legal issue or circumstance.
+If you don't find a form that suits your circumstances on this website, the form isn't available through the North Dakota Legal Self Help Center.

 You may need to create legal documents yourself.
 The General-Use forms in the District Court Civil Action Section of this website may be used as a starting point for creating your own legal documents.

-- Both parents agree in writing to 100% of the establishing parenting rights and responsibilities issues before filing with the District Court
+- Both parents agree in writing to 100% of the establishing parenting responsibilities issues before filing with the District Court

-- Contested Parenting Rights and Responsibilities for Plaintiff and Defendant
+- Contested Parenting Responsibilities for Plaintiff and Defendant

 - No written agreement

-- Includes formatting examples of a variety of establishing parenting rights and responsibilities documents
+- Includes formatting examples of a variety of establishing parenting responsibilities documents

 - Motion for Default Parenting Responsibility Judgment – for Plaintiff